Open Call

 Nonfiction Nature Writing/Poetry Workshop Leader Commission

-Health of the Sublime in the Mearns
+Health of the Sublime

-The writing or poetry workshops are an integral part of this two-year project.
-The aim is to help focus on the experience of wellbeing and the sublime in the natural world and express it creatively through words, audio, video, sculpture, and virtual reality.
-Health of the Sublime in the Mearns addresses social isolation, climate crisis, rurality, equalities, inclusion, diversity, and digital disenfranchisement through a two-year programme of creative activity.
-The first year of this project is supported by Creative Scotland.
+The nature writing/poetry workshops are an integral part of this multi-year project.
+Whilst the project pays Scottish Artist Union rates, all tuition is offered free of charged to participants.
+The aim is to help focus on the experience of wellbeing and the sublime in the natural world, how climate change impacts these places we love, and our ability to express it creatively through words, audio, video, sculpture, and virtual reality.
+Health of the Sublime in the Mearns addresses social isolation, climate crisis, rurality, equalities, inclusion, diversity, and digital disenfranchisement through a multi-year programme of creative activity.

 Fee disbursement: